 IF IT SEEMS TOO GOOD TO BE TRUE, THEN IT PROBABLY IS.

 Distressed Phone Caller / E-mailer:

 This common scam is from someone pretending to be a family member or friend.
-Usually the scammer calls the victim late at night stating he/she is in jail or stuck in another country.
+Usually the scammer calls the victim late at night stating they are in jail or stuck in another country.
 The scammer will ask you to wire money immediately and not tell anyone.
-He/she may ask you to meet a friend at an ATM bank location late at night.
+They may ask you to meet a friend at an ATM bank location late at night.
 This may also take the form in an email from a hacked account of someone you know.